Farm Tax Update

 - Evaluation of bonus depreciation versus the Section 179 alternative

-- How the meals and lodging fringe benefit affects the entity planning analysis
+- Understand how the meals and lodging fringe benefit affects the entity planning analysis

-- Tax reform provisions that remain unknown and that will require guidance from the IRS
+- Hear about tax reform provisions that remain unknown and that will require guidance from the IRS

 At the end of this session you will be able to:

 - Apply key tax planning concepts to farm and ranch taxation (cash accounting methods unique to agriculture, issues of constructive receipt, deferred payments, and prepaid expenses).

 - Recognize key tax planning opportunities embedded in tax reform for the benefit of farm and ranch clients.